AresMUSH/aresmush/plugins/forum/help/en/forum.md

 - bbedit
 - bbmove
 - bbdelete
-- reply
 ---
 # Forum Commands

-The Ares Forum provides MU-wide discussion topics, available in-game and on the web portal.
+Inspired by the widely-loved [Myrrdin’s Bulletin Board System](http://www.firstmagic.com/~merlin/mushcode/mc.bb.html), the Ares Forum provides MU-wide discussion topics, available in-game and on the web portal.

 > Learn how the forum system works in the [Forum Tutorial](/help/forum_tutorial).